nikitavoloboev/data/web/browsers/firefox.md

 # [Firefox](https://www.mozilla.org/en-US/firefox/)
 I use this browser only for web development.

-Here are the firefox extensions I use:
+Here are firefox extensions I use:

 ![](https://i.imgur.com/Qh2tYwF.png)